-Found only in the Lost In Space feature film, (which currently sits at a whopping 26% at RottenTomatoes), there are surprisingly very little in terms of resources, photos, and anything else on the design of the robot.
-I spent many nights scouring the depths of the web in search for high quality photos and other details but it always turns out useless.
-I hope this post can someday help people looking for resources on the robot’s design and development for the feature film.
+Seen only in the Lost In Space feature film, (which currently sits at a very disheartening 29% on RottenTomatoes), there is surprisingly very little in terms of resources, photos, and anything else on the design and construction of the robot.
+I have spent many nights scouring the depths of the web in search for quality photos and other details but it always turns out fruitless; I can only hope this post will aid someone else seeking out resources on the robot’s design, prop and overall production for the feature film.

-Voiced by Dick Tufeld in both the original television series and the more recent film, the Robot is sometimes called “B9″ and was re-designed for the feature film—though after being badly damaged on screen, it is rebuilt to look a modernized version of the original robot.
+Voiced by the late Dick Tufeld (1926–2012) in both the original television series and the more recent film, the Rambler-Crane Series Robot is sometimes referred to “B9″.
+It was completely re-designed for the feature film remake in 1997.

 After searching the depths of the internet, I have only come across a few resources for more information on the development of the robot.
 The first source comes from Micromagic Systems, who create robots and animatronics for use in films.
 They were one of the teams to build the two completely functional “B9’s” used on screen and provide a fairly descriptive write up of the cumbersome process.
 They were built in 1997 by Jim Henson’s Creature Shop.

 “B9 was a beautiful piece of engineering once complete.
 Being primarily hydraulic, B9 moved virtually silent, could apply 1 ton of force between its fists, and with a 1000W 24V motor in each track it could get up to a fair speed.
 When (one) stood next to B9 it had a real presence, which I feel was completely lost in the movie.
 However, if you read most reviews of the movie it was not the only detail lost!”

 You can check out all the information over at Micromagic.